-|What it is:||A retirement plan that accepts contributions from employees of nonprofit or educational organizations.
-Traditional, tax-deferred 403(b) contributions are made before income taxes are applied, and earnings and contributions are not taxable until withdrawn.
+Designed for employees of nonprofit and educational organizations, traditional, tax-deferred 403(b) contributions are made before income taxes are applied, and earnings and contributions are not taxable until they are withdrawn.
 Roth 403(b) contributions are made with after-tax dollars, but withdrawals, including earnings, are tax-free if certain conditions are met.
-Contributions can only be invested in mutual funds or annuities.|

 N/A – Tax deduction is not an issue for tax-exempt organizations

-100% of participant’s total pay or $49,000,1 whichever is less
+100% of participant’s total pay or $57,0001, whichever is less

-|Maximum annual participant deferral (cannot exceed 100% of pay)||Up to $16,500;2 catch-up contribution of $5,500 if age 50 or older.
+Up to $19,500; catch-up contribution of $6,500 if age 50 or older.
 Annual participant deferral can be before-tax, Roth after-tax or both, depending on plan terms.

 1 The DC annual additions limit is effective for limitation years ending in the calendar year.
 The dollar limit is increased by the amount of the applicable catch-up contribution.

-2 Salary deferrals into other qualified retirement plans count toward the $16,500 personal annual maximum contribution amount.
+2 Salary deferrals into other qualified retirement plans count toward the $19,500 personal annual maximum contribution amount.